iFactory Insights

 They sustain momentum in a long journey

-With smaller commitments, students develop deeper interest and gain more insights.
+With smaller commitments, students develop a deeper understanding of your school.
 Each micro-conversion—whether a video view, a guide download, or a tour registration—creates a stronger connection between the student and the institution.
 Research shows it takes multiple interactions with a brand before someone makes a major decision.
 Micro-conversions provide those meaningful interactions that sustain engagement across months and years.

 They make big decisions approachable

 Applications require essays, transcripts, recommendations, and often a fee.
-By offering smaller steps—watching a video, signing up for a webinar, or running a cost calculator—institutions make the journey more approachable.
+By offering smaller steps—a simple RFI about a program, videos to interact with, webinars to sign up for— you make the journey more approachable.
 Each micro-conversion builds confidence and reduces the weight of the final decision.
 That’s the foot-in-the-door principle at work: small “yeses” pave the way for the big “yes.”

 They provide proof of fit

 Families and students want reassurance about affordability, belonging, and outcomes.
-Micro-conversions provide that reassurance in digestible ways: a parent using the net price calculator, a student attending a virtual tour, or a prospect downloading a program guide.
+Micro-conversions provide that reassurance in digestible ways: the net price calculator, a attending a virtual tour, or a prospect downloading a program guide.
 Each interaction answers a question and builds confidence in the institution’s fit.

 They generate actionable data

 Micro-conversions provide early indicators of funnel health.
-Research from EAB and Ruffalo Noel Levitz underscores that inquiry activity—often initiated through Request for Information forms—is one of the most important early indicators of funnel health.
+Inquiry activity—often initiated through Request for Information forms—is one of the most important early indicators of funnel health.
 Similarly, monitoring tour registrations or guide downloads can reveal early engagement trends long before application deadlines.
 These signals help marketing and admissions teams align strategy and allocate resources with greater precision.

 Every micro-conversion is a signal of trust: a click, a view, or a form filled is a step closer to enrollment.